Md-Ibrahim-Bin-Ismail/Machine_Learning_Lab_Project/README.md

 Step 2: Removed special characters, punctuation, stop words, and frequent terms from the content.
 For collecting the actual feature from the content, we removed the special characters, punctuation, stop words, and frequent terms from the content.

-Step 3: We utilized tokenizer to tokenize the data .In this step we use tokenization to separate the individual word from content.

-Step 4: We now have a list of terms and the frequency with which they appeared in each piece of content.
+Step 3: We now have a list of terms and the frequency with which they appeared in each piece of content.
 The feature was then extracted from the material using tf-idf.
 Full form of if-idf is Term Frequency Inverse Document Frequency.

-Step 5: We then divided the dataset into 80% for training and 20% for testing.
+Step 4: We then divided the dataset into 80% for training and 20% for testing.

-Step 6: We then trained a variety of machine learning models to categorize the contents.
+Step 5: We then trained a variety of machine learning models to categorize the contents.
 *Machine Leaning Models used:*
 •	Logistic Regression
 •	Decision Tree